input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/issue-credential.md

-# Issue Credential
+# Issuing a Credential

-Once you have generated an identifier, we can proceed to issue a credential.
-By the end of this section, we will have issued a credential.
+This section explains how to issue a credential.

 ## Recap